BEANggghhh/BEANggghhh/README.md

 - 👋 Hi, I’m @BEANggghhh
 - 😄 Pronouns: Bin G G G H H H
-- ⚡ Fun fact: I am not a vegetable
+- ⚡ Fun fact: Bean is not a vegetable

 <!---
 BEANggghhh/BEANggghhh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.